PepsiSpireWiki/OfficialSite/README.md

 # Official Pepsi Spire Site (Archive)

-This repository contains a nearly-original built version of the official Pepsi Spire site, which used to be located at [pepsispire.com](https://pepsispire.com).
+This repository contains a nearly-original archive of the official Pepsi Spire site, which used to be located at [pepsispire.com](https://pepsispire.com).

 Unfortunately, not every asset was archived before the site went offline.
 Those missing assets were either recreated, or left out of this repo.